arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 This set of Python scripts is using [pytest](https://docs.pytest.org/) library to drive functional testing of [wperf](../../README.md).
 Here you can also find `stress.ps1` a PowerShell script to stress test the driver.

+## WindowsPerf testing prerequisites

+WindowsPerf must be tested natively on WOA hardware with installed `wperf-driver` and `wperf`.
+Both must be compatible (have the same version).
+See `wperf --version` to see if your system facilitates above.

+- You must have Python 3.11.1 (or newer) installed on your system and available on system environment PATH.
+  - `pytest` module is also required, if missing please install it via `pip install pytest` command, see [pytest](https://pypi.org/project/pytest/).
+We've added `pytest.ini` file to ignore `telemetry-solution` directory (with `--ignore=telemetry-solution`) and setup common `pytest` command line options for consistency.
+  - All required Python modules by WindowsPerf functional testing are specified in [requirements.txt](../requirements.txt).
+Use the `pip install -r requirements.txt` command to install all of the Python modules and packages listed in `requirements.txt` file.
+- Tests must be executed on ARM64 Windows On Arm machine.
+- [wperf-driver](../../wperf-driver/README.md) must be installed on the system.
+- [wperf](../../wperf/README.md) application must be present in the same directory as tests or be on system environment PATH.
+- To test if `wperf` JSON output is valid test directory must contain `schemes/` sub-directory.
+  - Note: if `schemas` directory is missing JSON output tests will fail (and not skipped).
+- Make sure that `windowsperf\wperf-scripts\tests\telemetry-solution\` submodule is pulled with git.
+  - How to pull submodule: On init run the following command: `git submodule update --init --recursive` from within the git repo directory, this will pull all latest including submodules.
+Or you can clone submodules directly using `git clone --recurse-submodules`.

+### Test execution with Pytest

+> The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.

 Use `pytest` command in `windowsperf\wperf-scripts\tests\` directory to run all regression tests, see example below:

 ```
+>cd windowsperf\wperf-scripts\tests\
 >pytest
 ================================ test session starts =====================================
 platform win32 -- Python 3.11.1, pytest-7.2.0, pluggy-1.0.0